hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 HESS introduces a **deterministic semantic first hop** — a publicly discoverable, machine-readable declaration of meaning — published directly by domain owners.

+🧭 The "Missing Index" (SLPI)By publishing a stack, you are contributing to a Domain-Owned Semantic Layer Public Index.Current Web: Google and OpenAI own the "Index of Meaning."HESS Web: The domain owners own the index.
+AI agents simply "hop" from one deterministic root to another.

 Pro-Tip for Implementers: > While the specification allows for all 10 anchors in a single file (Section 12), the distributed 5-anchor model is superior for large-scale enterprise sites.
 It allows the /integrity and /timestamp anchors to be updated by automated CI/CD processes without touching the more static /type or /entity declarations.

 HESS / DFH is built specifically for AI.